Skip to main content

 • if expression corresponds to C#’s ternary operator ? : or the newer Switch Expression.

-// C# uses the ternary operator to achieve a similar effect to if expression
+// C# uses the ternary operator to achieve a similar if expression effect

 var weatherAdvice = temperatureInCelsius <= 0 ?
 "It's very cold..."